upb-lea/FEM_Magnetics_Toolbox/documentation/source/user_guide_model_creation.rst

 For every femmt model there is always one winding window, which is a 2D representation of the 3D rotated winding window.
 This winding window can be split into multiple virtual winding windows which are used to draw the conductors.
-There are multiple ways to split a winding window:
+The ``split_window`` function has multiple ways to split a winding window into:

 -  **NoSplit**: Only 1 virtual winding window will be returned and it has the same size as the real winding window.